-The applications are installed and run on your desktop, just like any other desktop application.
+The apps are installed and run on your desktop, just like any other desktop application.
 The first time you download any of the individual creative apps, you automatically download Creative Cloud for your desktop.
-You use the Creative Cloud desktop app to access, download, and update any of the individual creative applications.
+You use the Creative Cloud desktop app to access, download, and update any of the individual creative apps.

 Yes, you can share files you create with Creative Cloud apps like any other file through email, FTP, and so on.

 Also, Creative Cloud sharing features let you share files with anyone by letting them view files in a browser.
 Viewers can turn layers on and off, see relevant metadata, comment, and even download files for editing.

 You can manage file sharing settings on your Creative Cloud Files page.

 If you purchase your membership directly from the Adobe website, it begins when the Adobe Store fulfills the order.

 If you purchase your individual membership at a participating retailer or online store, it begins when you enter your redemption code on creative.adobe.com and select Get Started.

 If you purchase a team membership through a reseller, your membership term begins when you add seats to your account.

 You continue to have access to Creative Cloud member free benefits.
 And, if you saved your work to your computer, you continue to have access to those files on your own device.
 You no longer have access to the Creative Cloud desktop applications or most of the services that are components of a Creative Cloud membership.